Enquire About This Tour Code FGZ Gorillas & Zanzibar

 Our second day in the park is a full day of game driving, trying to spot the more elusive members of the animal kingdom before heading to our campsite on the rim of Ngorongoro Crater.

-Included Excursion: Game Drives by 4WD in the Serengeti National Park
+Included Excursions: Game Drives by 4WD in the Serengeti National Park

 Day 20 to 20 - Arusha